Harish-M-2003/Squig-Docusaurus/docs/getting-started/quick-start.md

 # Quick Start
-Embark on your Squig journey!
 This quick start guide is your express ticket to diving into Squig and coding swiftly with ease.

 ## 1. Installation